phalcon/documentation/docs/views.md

 </div>
 ```

-The `partial()` method does accept a second parameter as an array of variables/parameters that only will exist in the scope of the partial:
+The `partial()` method does accept a second parameter as an array of variables/parameters that only will exists in the scope of the partial:

 ```php
 <?php